mcaceresb/stata-gtools/docs/index.md

 __*Stata Sorting*__

-It should be noted that Stata's sorting mechanism is not inefficient as a general-purpose sort.
-It is just inefficient for processing data by group.
-We have implemented a hash-based sorting command, `hashsort`.
-While at times this is faster than Stata's `sort`, it can also often be slower:
+It should be noted that Stata's sorting mechanism is hard to improve upon because of the overhead involved in sorting.
+We have implemented a hash-based sorting command, `hashsort`, which should be faster Stata's `sort` for groups, but not necessarily otherwise:

 | Function  | Replaces | Speedup (IC / MP)    | Unsupported            | Extras               |
 | --------- | -------- | -------------------- | ---------------------- | -------------------- |